yehia67/documentation/iota-go/0.1/account-module/how-to-guides/create-and-manage-cda.md

 ### Serialize a CDA into a magnet link

-The built-in method for serializing a CDA is to create a magent link.
+The built-in method for serializing a CDA is to create a magnet link.

-1. To serialize the CDA into a magent link, use the `AsMagnetLink()` method of the CDA object
+1. To serialize the CDA into a magnet link, use the `AsMagnetLink()` method of the CDA object

     ```go
     fmt.Println(cda.AsMagnetLink())
     // iota://MBREWACWIPRFJRDYYHAAME…AMOIDZCYKW/?timeout_at=1548337187&multi_use=1&expected_amount=0
     ```

-2. To send a transaction to a CDA that's been serialized into a magnet link, deserialize the magent link into a CDA
+2. To send a transaction to a CDA that's been serialized into a magnet link, deserialize the magnet link into a CDA

     ```go
     cda, err := deposit.ParseMagnetLink(cda.AsMagnetLink())